moble/spherical_functions/README.md

 ## Usage

-First, we show a very simple example of usage with Euler angles, though it break my heart to do so:<sup>[1](#euler-angles-are-awful)</sup>
+First, we show a very simple example of usage with Euler angles, though it breaks my heart to do so:<sup>[1](#euler-angles-are-awful)</sup>

 ```python